Airbus A350XWB: Airbus’s Hope

 One of the greatest selling points of the A350XWB is the fact that has a larger fuselage than the Boeing 787 Dreamliner, which enables the airplane to provide 9-abreast seating with a seatwidth ranging from 45.2 cm (17.8 inches), with a 5 cm (2 inch) armrest, and 45.7 cm (18.0 inches) with a 3.8 cm (1.5 inch) armrest.
 This gives to the A350XWB a exceptional advantage in comfort against the Boeing 787 Dreamliner (which despite of allowing 47 cm (18.5 inches) in seat width at 8 abreast, it only allows 44 cm (17.3 inches) at 9 abreast, a thing which many airlines are unfortunately adopting without a proper trade-off in legroom, for example).
 Plus, the fact that the A350XWB has also a lower cabin altitude (like the Boeing 787 Dreamliner & the Airbus A380 itself), makes it even more comfortable than some of the Boeing 787s out there.

-Another good point of the Airbus A350XWB is its Rolls-Royce Trent XWB engine — which is exclusive on the largest A350–1000XWB (as the Rolls-Royce Trent XWB-97) — that provides more fuel efficiency & lower costs to operate against its predecessors or the airplanes which will replace (in case of the A350–900XWB: the Boeing 777–200ER or the Airbus A340–300; in case of the A350–1000XWB: the Airbus A340–600, the Boeing 777–300, or a medium-to-long-haul geared Boeing 777–300ER), even knowing that engine option is a obstacle; however, engines are no longer treated as commodity, since they must be designed to be optimised to the airplane.
+Another good point of the Airbus A350XWB is its Rolls-Royce Trent XWB engine — which is exclusive on the largest A350–1000XWB (as the Rolls-Royce Trent XWB-97) — that provides more fuel efficiency & lower costs to operate against its predecessors or the airplanes which will replace (in case of the A350–900XWB: the Boeing 777–200ER or the Airbus A340–300; in case of the A350–1000XWB: the Airbus A340–600, the Boeing 777–300, or a Boeing 777–300ER which has either a 9-abreast economy seating or is geared to medium-to-long-haul flights), even knowing that engine option will always be a obstacle; however, engines are no longer treated as commodity, since they must be designed to be optimised to the airplane.
 And for the performance which the engine has during the flight tests, the Trent XWB is indeed optimised to the A350XWB!!